aibolem/vexflow-wiki-vexchords/Build,-Test,-Release.md

 GITHUB_TOKEN=__PERSONAL_ACCESS_TOKEN__   npm run release
 ```

-To automatically release to GitHub, you need to have a personal access token with **repo** rights.
+To automate the release to GitHub, you need to have a personal access token with **repo** rights.

 Generate one here: https://github.com/settings/tokens/new?scopes=repo&description=release-it